 The Vila-seca Castle is one of the municipality’s most interesting landmarks.
-Declared a Cultural Asset of National Interest, its origins date back to the twelfth century.
-The castle is located to the north of the town, quite near to the Agricultural Cooperative’s Cellar Noucentista (Winery), and its svelte silhouette protrudes from the surrounding lush pine groves.
+Declared a Cultural Asset of National Interest, the castle is located to the north of the town, quite near to the Agricultural Cooperative’s Cellar Noucentista (Winery), and its svelte silhouette protrudes from the surrounding lush pine groves.

 The Vila-seca Town Council acquired the castle from the Count of Sicart in 2005, proceeding to completely modernise and restore it, making it into a multiple use municipal facility.
 One of the last stages was started in 2017: the landscaping.
 The overall project will entail the creation of a cultural park on the eastern side between the two large facilities: the Vila-seca Castle and the Celler Noucentista complex, which is now being overhauled for its fitting out for cultural purposes.